Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 [17] “IEC 61010-2-081 - safety requirements for electrical equipment for measurement, control, and laboratory use – part 2-081: Particular requirements for automatic and semi-automatic laboratory equipment for analysis and other purposes | Engineering360,” GlobalSpec, https://standards.globalspec.com/std/13207536/IEC%2061010-2-081 (accessed Sep.
 21, 2024).

 ### Statement of Contribution:
-Layne Bowman - I contributed to the Microcontroller subsystem specifications, the potential solutions section, the hardware block diagram, the flow chart, and how the Power/Circuitry subsystem interfaces with all the other subsystems.
+Layne Bowman - I contributed to the Microcontroller subsystem specifications, the potential solutions section, the hardware block diagram, the flow chart, and how the Power subsystem interfaces with all the other subsystems.
 Ethan Haynes - Resources, speficications for case, and PCB solution.
-Tucker Basham - Introduction and customer specifications for power/circuitry subsystem and microcontroller interface section.
+Tucker Basham - Introduction and customer specifications for Power subsystem and microcontroller interface section.
 Matthew Vick- Display solution, PCB specifications, High-level solution, and re-introduce the problem.
 Jacob Brewer - Specifications for the display also Ethical, Professional, and Standards Considerations section.